Yaya Diallo: Background

-Yaya Diallo was born in 1946 in the village of Fienso (French Sudan) now Mali, to a nomadic Fula father and a Minianka mother.
+Yaya Diallo was born in 1946 in the village of Fienso (French Sudan), now Mali, to a nomadic Fula father and a Minianka mother.
 Yaya was raised in a culture that works, worships, lives and breathes to the beat of the drum.
-His mother's ties to the Berthe family (including hunters, county chiefs, musicians...) afforded young Yaya the opportunity to hear some of the best musicians of the former canton Zangasso.
+His mother's ties to the Berthe family, including hunters, county chiefs, and musicians, afforded young Yaya the opportunity to hear some of the best musicians of the former canton Zangasso.
 The musician, healer and sorcerer Nangape Kone was his protector and mentor.

 Arriving in Montreal, Canada, in 1967, Yaya graduated from the University of Montreal in Chemistry in 1973.
 Following a brief career as a chemist, Yaya returned to traditional African music.
 He was a co-founder of the music and dance groups Djembe-Kan and Cleba, a member of the African Troubadours with the World Music Institute, as well as a faculty member with the Creative Music Studio, Woodstock, NY, and the Omega Institute.

 Yaya has taught Applied World Percussion at Bellarmine University in Louisville, KY and offers workshops in traditional African healing, music and dance.
 He was a seasonal lecturer at Carleton University, teaching Aural Training I & II from 1987 to 1992 and also worked for Multiculturalism at Schools and the Community (MASC) in Ontario and Quebec, Canada, teaching more than 6000 students per year.
 From 1974 to 1986, he was a staff member of the Intercultural Institute of Montreal, Canada, organizing workshops and lectures about the diverse cultures living in Montreal, covering topics ranging from Alternative Medicine to Aging to Music.

-He has performed throughout the US, Canada, Asia (Japan, Singapore), Europe (France, England, and Belgium).
+He has performed throughout the US, Canada, Asia (Japan, Singapore), and Europe (France, England, and Belgium).